 (e) This Clause shall be without prejudice to the Charterers’ obligations under this Charter Party to provide a safe cargo.
 In relation to loading, anything done or not done by the Master or the Owners in compliance with this Clause shall not amount to a waiver of any rights of the Owners.

-The key issue is that if solid bulk cargoes prone to liquefaction are to be loaded then, in accordance with the IMSBC Code and sufficiently in advance of loading, charterers must provide owners with shippers’ written evidence that the moisture content does not exceed the Transportable Moisture Limit (TML).
+The key issue is that if solid bulk cargoes prone to liquefaction or dynamic separation are to be loaded then, in accordance with the IMSBC Code and sufficiently in advance of loading, charterers must provide owners with shippers’ written evidence that the moisture content does not exceed the Transportable Moisture Limit (TML).
 The clause further provides a regime for owners to take and test samples prior to loading and gives the Master rights to require cargo to be made safe, offloaded and replaced or refuse to sail if he considers it to be hazardous to the vessel and crew.
 Charterers are responsible for all costs and claims arising out of their failure to comply with their obligations.

-Sub-clause (a) sets out charterers’ overriding obligation to ensure that all solid bulk cargoes are presented for carriage in compliance with all applicable international regulations, including the IMSBC Code.
+Sub-clause (a) sets out charterers’ overriding obligation to ensure that all solid bulk cargoes presented for carriage are in compliance with all applicable international regulations, including the IMSBC Code.

-Sub-clause (b) addresses the specific issue of solid bulk cargoes that might liquefy.
+Sub-clause (b) addresses the specific issue of solid bulk cargoes that might liquefy or dynamically separate.
 Prior to the commencement of loading, charterers must provide the Master (or his representative) with documented information in accordance with the IMSBC Code.
 This includes a certificate of the Transportable Moisture Limit (TML) and declaration of the moisture content.
 Under the IMSBC Code, moisture samples must have been taken no more than seven days in advance of loading but in the event of any change (for example heavy rain) within that period, re-certification will be necessary.

 Sub-clause (c) the first paragraph gives owners the right to take cargo samples before loading commences, if requested acting jointly with the charterers, for testing at an independent laboratory nominated by owners.
 The costs and time used are for charterers’ account.
 Difficulties have occurred where a Master or agent has been denied access to cargo stockpiles ostensibly on health and safety grounds.
 The final sentence expressly provides that a Master or representative shall be permitted unrestricted and unimpeded access to cargo for sampling purposes.
 In practice, this may mean that cargo samples are provided from the shippers’ conveyor belt.